-This was originally written as email to my colleagues at SPSU.
+This was originally written as email to my teaching colleagues.
 I've put it on the Web because it is probably applicable for others as well.
 Remember, I am not a lawyer, and this isn't legal advice, just common sense.

 I've been told that a college teacher's lectures are the intellectual property of the teacher.
 I haven't tried to research whether my lectures really belong to me or to the school.
 (And I mostly do not care, and won't until the school records the lectures, fires me, and plays the recordings to classes of students.
 Then I'll care!)
 What is clear is that my lectures are not in the public domain; students pay real money to listen to me, and those who do not pay are excluded.

 I have been recording my own lectures for a couple of semesters and posting the audio on the USG podcasting server.
 I've posted my lecture slides on my course Web sites for years.
 I have chosen not to password-protect that material in the belief that it is a good thing if a non-student comes across it and learns from it.
 Others may make a different choice, often because their lectures include the intellectual property of others, such as poetry readings.
 They can still post their material, albeit protected by a password.

 Last week I read an article (on lengthy and legalistic syllabuses) in the Chronicle of Higher Education in which a teacher described prohibiting recording of lectures by students because clandestine recordings had been posted on YouTube.
 Holy smoke!
 I never thought of that!
 Before I started making the podcasts, students would sometimes ask to record my lectures, and I always agreed.
 A few students boldly recorded without asking, and I never worried about that, either.
 It never occurred to me that someone might make such a recording public, and it wouldn't worry me very much if they did.